MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/capacity-planning.md

 |Largest site size  <br/> ||
 |Number of user profiles  <br/> ||

 - **Content size** - Understanding the size of the content that you expect to store in the SharePoint Server 2013 system is important for planning and architecting the system storage, and also for properly sizing the Search solution that will crawl and index this content.
 The content size is described in total disk space.
-If you are migrating content from an existing deployment, you might find it simple to identify the total size that you will move; while planning you should leave room for growth over time based on the predicted trend.
+If you're migrating content from an existing deployment, you might find it simple to identify the total size that you'll move; while planning you should leave room for growth over time based on the predicted trend.

 - Total number of documents - Other than the data corpus size, it is important to track the overall number of items.
 The system reacts differently if 100 GB of data is composed of 50 files of 2 GB each versus 100,000 files of 1 KB each.
-In large deployments, the less stress there is on a single item, document, or area of documents, the better performance will be.
+In large deployments, the less stress there's on a single item, document, or area of documents, the better performance will be.
 Widely distributed content like multiple smaller files across many sites and site collection is easier to serve then a single large document library with large files.

-- **Maximum site collection size** - It is important to identify what is the biggest unit of content that you will store in SharePoint Server 2013; usually it is an organizational need that prevents you from splitting that unit of content.
+- **Maximum site collection size** - It is important to identify what is the biggest unit of content that you'll store in SharePoint Server 2013; usually it is an organizational need that prevents you from splitting that unit of content.
 Average size of all site collections and the estimated total number of site collections are additional indicators that will help you identify your preferred data architecture.

 - **Service applications data characteristics** - In addition to analyzing the storage needs for the content store, you should analyze and estimate the sizes of other SharePoint Server 2013 stores, including: